 "Two pounds fifty!"
-And I laughed.
+And I laughed. and one ym em evid wenom ym em evid "

 "Two pounds fifty - and pay me now please," the photographer answered.

 I did not know the price of photographs.
 What could I do?
 Then the photographer said, "You are an old man.
 For you, the price is two pounds."